Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ![](./img/graph_stats.png)

-Due to the number of total assets and relationships, its graph representation might be overwhelming, and in this case, you're interested only in the subgraph that has changed from v1 to v2:
+Due to the number of total assets and relationships, the graph representation might be overwhelming, and in this case, you're interested only in the subgraph that has changed from v1 to v2:

 - autodesk.design:assets.group-1.0.0,
 - autodesk.design:assets.instance-1.0.0,